 Dean: Man, I look like one of the Blues Brothers.

 Sam: No, you don't.
 You look more like a...seventh-grader at his first dance.

 - Dean hums Metallica's "Some Kind of Monster" while freaked out about flying:

 Sam: Are you humming Metallica?

-Dean: It calms me down.
+Dean: Calms me down.